-The R&D credit is applied to 50% of the company's net Georgia corporate income tax liability after all other credits have been applied.
-Unused credits have a 10-year carry forward.
+The R&D credit is applied to 50% of the company's net Georgia corporate income tax liability after all other credits have been applied; then any excess may be used to offset the company's state payroll withholding.
+Claimed but unused credits may be carried forward for 10 years.

 Each tax year, the value of the credit is equal to 10% of the qualified R&D expenditures minus a base amount.
-To calculate the base amount, multiply a company's Georgia sales in the current tax year by either:
+If a company had no sales in Georgia during one or more of the three preceding tax years, multiply the company's sales in Georgia in the current taxable year by 0.300 to calculate the base amount.
+Otherwise, multiply a company's Georgia sales in the current tax year by either:

 - the average of the ratios of its aggregate qualified R&D expenses to sales in Georgia for the preceding three taxable years;

-OR
+- OR

-• 0.300, whichever is less.
+- 0.300, whichever is less.